fellesverkstedet/fabricatable-machines/hulti-multiheaded-3d-printer/README.md

 ![concept trad vs ours](img/Concept/concept_drawing-02.png)

-So, now that we´ve established the design parameters it´s time to start blocking out the design in CAD.

-## Sourcing stuff, materials and motors

-Aah materials.
+So, I have a rough idea about what I want to build.
+It´s time to talk about materials.

+## Material

 I explored several diferent materials like POM plastics and aluminium, which without a doubt will leave a more solid and stiffer machine.
 Again, the main purpose of this machine is more of a proof of concept and a visual statement, then a fully functional super precise 3D printer.
 I also want to limit my budget at this stage.
-So in the true spirit of DIY machines and fabrication we are going to build this thing in 8mm [valchromat](http://www.valchromat.pt).
+So in the true spirit of DIY machines and fabrication we are going to build this thing in  [valchromat](http://www.valchromat.pt).
+Valchromat is this super dense MDF-ish composite.
+It is specially made to be easy to machine and give a nice surface finish.
+I figured that I can always come back to this stage and change the glide blocks, rails or the entire structure to a stiffer material later if I need higher precission or rigidity.

-Next up, CAD

 ## CAD